Managing your Social media customer complaints

-As part of a strategic analysis I recently completed for one of the major banks, I have some insights into managing your social media customer complaints.
+As part of a strategic analysis I recently completed for one of the major banks, I have some insights into the behavior of an unhappy customer.
 I firmly believe my findings are not limited to a large financial institution, and that, regardless of your industry or size of your business, you can benefit by them.

 Why is an online presence strategy important?

 There is a continuous year on year rise of customer complaints on social media platforms, as customers and businesses adopt these technologies, their ease of use and reach becomes both a brand opportunity and reputation nightmare.
 Online consumers will check social media sites for reviews or negative comments about a company before doing business with them.

 Businesses who think that having no social media presence or take the approach of “see no evil, hear no evil” and avoid monitoring and managing their brands on social media are being worse affected as online users see no responses or rectification of the online complaints.

 Online customers complain on social media as they know that their complaint is witnessed by all their followers, and if they can hashtag, the effect is so much greater.
 According to “The Social Habit” (Online researchers) , 32% of customers expect a response within 30 minutes and 42% expect a response within 60 minutes.
 These statistics have resulted in 73% of top performing companies investing in social media monitoring (Gleanster).

 What should you do?

 There is a high level of agreement on the basic principles that should form the foundations of companies’ complaints handling processes.
 I have found these six steps to be the most beneficial:

 - Remove all unnecessary access barriers, be available on all main social media channels (facebook pages, twitter presence etc), if your customer complains directly to you, it is better than them complaining to all their friends.